 Both your fixed and variable costs may need to increase to drive new revenue, so think about how the predicted and planned factors you shortlisted earlier will impact your expenses.

-You can predict sales using a top-down analysis.
-This means using the total value of a market and then predicting how much of that market you expect your business to capture.
-It is a useful way of predicting possible sales, although it isn’t necessarily accurate.
+Forecasting sales using a top-down analysis, which means using the total value of a market and then predicting how much of that market you expect your business to capture, is a useful way of predicting possible sales, although it isn’t necessarily accurate.

 A bottom-up analysis can be more realistic.
 Take the average value of one sale, and then consider the number of sales you make.
-Draft your revenue forecast based on the number of sales made and the value of those sales.
+You can then draft your revenue forecast based on the number of sales made, and the value of those sales.

 5. Combine expenses and sales into a forecast